 Rocky Mountain Spotted Fever in Dogs

 As its name suggests, this tick-borne disease is marked by fever.
 Reaching temperatures between 102.6°F and 104.9°F, RMSF saps the dog’s energy and drops their white blood cell count.
 This disease is transmittable in as little as five hours, so checking your dog for ticks after spending time outdoors is vital.
-Again, your vet can do blood tests and skin scrapings to identify the bacteria and may recommend antibiotics and fluid therapy.
+Again, your vet can do blood tests to identify the organism and may recommend antibiotics and fluid therapy.
 Cats may be able to carry this disease if bitten, but at this time there are no indications that they become ill from it.

 How to Check Dog for Ticks

-While topical tick treatments and collars provide protection, the only way you can be 100% sure your dog or cat is tick-free is to check her every day.
+While oral flea and tick preventatives, topical tick treatments and collars provide protection, the only way you can be 100% sure your dog or cat is tick-free is to check her every day.
 Feel all over her body, making sure to get beneath thick hair to the surface of her skin, and paying particular attention to warm, sheltered places like her ears and armpits.
 If you find a tick, slowly extract it with a sterile tweezers, squish it in a tissue, and (preferably) flush it down the toilet.
 Make sure none of the tick is left behind in your dog’s skin and disinfect the site with alcohol.

 Ticks can detach from their initial host and move on to other pets or people, so if you have spent time in a wooded area, be vigilant in checking yourself and your family members!
 Humans can contract these tick-borne diseases as well, so wearing gloves when removing ticks is important.
 Do not smash the tick in your fingers – maintain as little contact with it as possible!
 Following these tips for tick prevention will protect you as well as your four-legged family members.